NORTH AMERICA COMMUNITY COMPETITION GUIDELINES

 You may not use the Community Competition License to generate revenue except as expressly permitted by these Guidelines.
 We recognize that running and managing a competition may require you to incur certain costs and expenses (“Competition Costs”), and any monetization plans should have the implicit aim to cover such Competition Costs, not to generate a commercial profit.
 If a profit may be achieved, you must notify us in advance of the Competition to discuss how those profits will be dispersed.

-The total value of your prize pool, including cash value of non-cash prizes, across all events you organize in a calendar year may not exceed $10,000 USD (or its equivalent in CAD).
+The total value of your prize pool, including the cash value of non-cash prizes, for each event you organize may not exceed $10,000 USD (or its equivalent in CAD).
+The total value of your prize pool, including the cash value of non-cash prizes, across all events you organize in a calendar year may not exceed $100,000 USD (or its equivalent in CAD).

 - Competition Fees